UCL-ARC/Mutein/Documents/yamlmake.md

         wget $(cat {%url}) -O {%fastq}
 ```

 Here the `{*dataset}` placeholder in the *url* input field means "glob (i.e. search the filesystem for) this path using a * in place of `{*dataset}` and spawn a *separate job* for each path found".
-The globbing is always done using the input field(s), since the output files do not exist before the action is run.
-Once a list of matching file paths has be found the value of the `{*dataset}` placeholder is extracted and substituted into the output path patterns to create the corresponding output paths for each input path.
+These globbing placeholders only trigger a filesystem glob based on the input field(s), since the output files are assumed not to exist before the action is run.
+However, once a list of matching input file paths has be found the value(s) of the globbing placeholder(s) are extracted and substituted into any corresponding placeholders in the output path patterns to create the corresponding output paths for each input path.

 Therefore if we start off with a set of subfolders under `metadata` named to match each of the datasets which require downloading the above action will run a separate shell command to download each url and save it in a matching folder under `data`.
 Any required output folders are automatically created if missing.
 The action will fail if the specified matching output files do not get created.
 Time stamps are used to check that the output files are newer than the input files.